 Groups of educators from across Pennsylvania chose the areas of knowledge on which the Keystone Exams are based.
 The groups included teachers, supervisors, curriculum directors, and college specialists.
-These groups also reviewed, edited, and approved exam questions.
+Other groups of Pennsylvania educators also reviewed, edited, and approved exam guestions.